 The Capital Management Policy is approved and reviewed at least on a yearly basis by the Executive Board and the Board of Directors.
 It represents a set of global guidelines that is established by the Bank’s Executive Board, based on Resolution No. 4.557/2017, which defines the norms that must be respected by the units responsible for controls, monitoring, assessment, target planning and Capital requirements.

 The Capital Management process aims at achieving the organization’s strategic objectives, being compatible with the nature of operations, complexity of products and services, and the dimension of the Institution’s risk exposure.

-In accordance with the roles and responsibilities of the Capital and Risk management structure, the Strategic Management and Controllership Office – DIGEC is responsible for managing the policy and reporting the decisions made by the Executive Board to the Central Bank.
-The Controllership Superintendence – SUCON, through the Capital and Risk Management Area – ARGER, is responsible for analyzing calculations, monitoring, control and compliance, and preparing reports.
+In accordance with the roles and responsibilities of the Capital and Risk management structure, the Finance, Controls and Investor Relations Office (FCIRO) is responsible for managing the policy and reporting the decisions made by the Executive Board to the Central Bank.
+The Risk Management Superintendence, through the Capital and Risk Management Area – ARGER, is responsible for analyzing calculations, monitoring, control and compliance, and preparing reports.
 The Capital and Risk Management Committee – COGER and other Executive Offices are co-responsible for managing this Policy through their relevant areas.